How to add a global .gitignore

 Git evaluates ignore rules from three sources, in order of specificity:

-core.excludesFilein your global Git config (applies to every repo on the machine)
+3. The file pointed to by core.excludesFile in your global Git config (applies to every repo on the machine)

 The global exclude file is the right place for rules that are specific to your machine or tooling, not to a project.
 See the official gitignore documentation for the full resolution order.